cmu-delphi/covidcast-indicators/validator/README.md

 The most aggressive checks are turned off; only relatively important issues should be raised and they should be manually checked (or better, fixed).

 ## Code tour

 * run.py: sends params.json fields to and runs the validation process
 * datafetcher.py: methods for loading source data
 * validate.py: methods for validating source data.
 Includes the individual check functions.
 * errors.py: custom validation errors

+## Adding checks

+To add a new validation check, define the check as a `Validator` class method in `validate.py`.
+Each check should append a descriptive error message to the `raised` attribute if triggered.
+All checks should allow the user to override exception raising for a specific file using the `exception_override` setting in `params.json`.

+Add the newly defined check to the `validate()` method to be executed.
+It should go in one of two sections: data sanity checks where a data file is compared against static format settings, or data trend and value checks where a set of data is compared against API data.